impure/auto_hyphenating_text/README.md

 await initHyphenation();
 ```

 This will load the hyphenation algorithm.
-Alternately you can not do this and specify the resource file manually every time you call `AutoHyphenatingText`.
+You can skip this step if you manually initialized the hyphenation algorithm yourself.

 Then it can be used as a drop in replacement for normal text.
 So